 How much does it cost to replace an air conditioner?

-Average air conditioner replacement cost for residential homes can range between $4,400 to upwards of $21,000, depending on a few factors:
+Average air conditioner replacement cost for residential homes can range between $4,400 (for replacing the cooling system only) to upwards of $21,000 (replacing the full cooling and heating systems), depending on a few factors:

 - Capacity / Size of the system